guidance-guarantee-programme/pension_guidance/content/appointments.md

 * discuss what the options mean to you
 * discuss how tax might affect you

-Afterwards you'll get a letter with a summary of what you talked about.
+Afterwards you’ll get a letter with a summary of what you talked about.

 <div role="note" aria-label="Information" class="application-notice info-notice">
   <p>Pension Wise guidance specialists are impartial.
-They don't recommend any products or companies and won’t tell you how to invest your money.</p>
+They don’t recommend any products or companies and won’t tell you how to invest your money.</p>
 </div>

 ##Make the most of your appointment